Morphologies and dynamics of micro-droplet impact onto an idealised scratch: Introduction

-Only a few studies have examined the effect of features on substrates. \citet{bussmann1999three} studied the impact of millimetre-sized droplets onto a substrate with a sharp step.
-They found that a droplet can split due to the presence of a corner. \citet{de2015exploring} studied experimentally the impact of similar-sized droplets near closed pits and open-ended pores and their effect on splashing.
-Most relevant to this study, since we consider micro-droplets, \citet{Rashidian2019} developed an analytical model and used lattice Boltzmann method (LBM) simulations to investigate how the presence of a small protrusion can cause the rupture of a droplet's spreading lamella and the effect of impact velocity, wettability and protrusion dimensions on this phenomenon.
-It is found that the presence of a small protrusion can rupture the lamella of the spreading droplet possibly resulting in a non-continuous coating. \citet{kant2017controlling} studied experimentally the spreading of a micro-droplet on a substrate with a recessed pixel and found that the presence of its side wall can either enhance or hinder spreading depending on the gradient of the topography ahead.
-They found that topography can be used to restrict small volumes of liquids to a specific region; a droplet spreading with the topography ahead sloping downhill will be pinned. \citet{jackson2019droplet} used LBM simulations to explore the effects of misalignment between droplets and small cavities and the filling of the cavities.
+Fewer studies have examined the effect of droplet impact on substrates with topographical features such as \citet{Ding2020,Josserand2005,Range1998,vrancken2010fully}.
+These are indicated in figure \ref{fig:Re-We-map} by blue symbols.
+With the exception of \citet{kant2017controlling,Kant2018}, these have considered millimetre-scale droplets interacting with millimetre- or micro-scale features, rather than micro-droplets impacting on micro-scale features. \citet{bussmann1999three} studied, experimentally and numerically, the impact of millimetre-sized droplets onto a substrate with a sharp step.
+They found that a droplet can split due to the presence of a corner. \citet{de2015exploring} studied experimentally the impact of similar-sized droplets near closed pits and open-ended pores and their effect on splashing. \citet{Rashidian2019} developed an analytical model and used lattice Boltzmann method (LBM) simulations to investigate how the presence of a small protrusion can cause the rupture of a droplet's spreading lamella and the effect of impact velocity, wettability and protrusion dimensions on this phenomenon.
+It was found that the presence of a small protrusion can rupture the lamella of the spreading droplet, possibly resulting in a non-continuous coating.